tmiklas/tbeam-helium-mapper/README.md

 Most mappers usually operate in **time target** mode, where they send data to network every set interval (i.e. `SEND_INTERVAL`).
 There is however a different use case for fast moving mappers - like in a car at motorway speeds...

 This feature allows you to switch mapping mode from time target to distace target and back.
-You can configure your desierd distance target in `configuration.h` and turn ON/OFF by pressing the `USR` button for over 1sec:
+You can configure your desired distance target in `configuration.h` and turn ON/OFF by pressing the `USR` button for over 1sec:

 ```
 #define DISTANCE_TARGET          200.0     // MUST be decimal number; distance target in meters